Palangka Raya: Demographics

 Population growth was 2.84% as of 2019, with sex ratio of 106 males per 100 females.
-As of 2020, city's population is dominated by younger demographics above the age of 15, making up an estimated 222,285 people of reproductive age.
+As of 2020, the city's population is dominated by younger demographics above the age of 15, making up an estimated 222,285 people of reproductive age.
 There are estimated to be 199,140 Muslims, 73,641 Protestants, 5,511 Catholics, 3,453 Hindus, 485 Buddhists, 8 Confucians, and 27 followers of other religions such as folk religions.
 The population of age 20 – 24 keeps increasing; this is thought to be caused by students from other regions in Central Kalimantan moving to the city to pursue higher education.
 In addition, the city has the highest human development index and standard of living in the entire Kalimantan, making it an attractive destination for migrants.
 Majority of city population are Dayak ethnic, accounts more than half of city's population.
 Other ethnics such as Banjar, Malay, Buginese, and Javanese also exist in the city.
 More than half of the city population are from Jekan Raya District.